Double Exposure - Choreographic Program

 Bryn Wackett

 Bryn gets involved in all sorts of things amongst the community up here in Darwin...
-Dancing, gardening, teaching, contributing to the organisation of local festivals and events alongside bringing up a couple of energetic 9 year old twin boys...
+Dancing, gardening, teaching, contributing to the organisation of local festivals and events alongside bringing up a couple of energetic 9-year-old twin boys...
 Early morning swims have become her favourite thing on awakening each morning and she has a crazy longing for a bit of camping time very soon...
-Bryn is particularly excited about Daisy Taylor and the Grey Panthers being on board sharing afternoon tea with us all this year.
+Bryn is particularly excited about Daisy Taylor and the Grey Panthers being on board and sharing afternoon tea with us all this year.
 She loves what the Tracks Choreographic Program offers to dancers up here in the Territory and finds outdoor performances especially enjoyable.

 Scenario